unico-it/unico-js/README.md

 # UNICO JavaScript Library

-A Javascript library to interact with the UNICO API.
+A JavaScript library to interact with the UNICO API.
 This library allows developers to easily integrate their applications with the UNICO platform by providing a simple interface to the available API endpoints.
-With just an API key, users can authenticate and start interacting with UNICO services, including retrieving available agents, add contexts and generating completions via intelligent agents.
+With just an API key, users can authenticate and start interacting with UNICO services, including retrieving available agents, add contexts and generating completions.

 ## Getting Started